Sport trains body and spirit for perseverance, effort, courage, balance, sacrifice, honesty, friendship and collaboration”

 Sport is one means of developing a more positive sense of belonging and identity”

-In his life and teachings, Pope John Paul II showed that every sport, at both the amateur and the competitive level, requires basic human qualities such as rigorous preparation, continual training, awareness of one’s personal limits, fair play, acceptance of rules, respect for one’s opponent and a sense of solidarity and unselfishness.
+In his life and teachings, John Paul II showed that every sport, at both the amateur and the competitive level, requires basic human qualities such as rigorous preparation, continual training, awareness of one’s personal limits, fair play, acceptance of rules, respect for one’s opponent and a sense of solidarity and unselfishness.

-The John Paul 2 Foundation 4 Sport charity therefore aims to enable an ever increasing number of people – in particular the young – to achieve inner peace through sport guided by the principles identified by Pope John Paul II and set out in his declarations and writing.
+The John Paul 2 Foundation 4 Sport charity therefore aims to enable an ever increasing number of people – in particular the young – to achieve inner peace through sport guided by the principles identified by John Paul II and set out in his declarations and writing.

 Although Catholic in inspiration, it is – as Christ is – for all.
 Whatever their race, ethnicity, economic situation, background or belief, age or ability, whether they are single or partnered, they are God’s beloved and are welcome in JP2F4S.